 Walt Disney Presents: The Lord of the Rings is pretty much Exactly What It Says on the Tin — a What If? story where The Lord of the Rings was adapted for the screen by Walt Disney Pictures instead of Peter Jackson.
-The result is a heavily Bowdlerised Animated Adaptation that Tastes Like Diabetes, and would likely cause JRR Tolkien to turn in his grave were it an actual movie.
+The result is a heavily Bowdlerised Animated Adaptation that would likely cause JRR Tolkien to turn in his grave were it an actual movie.

 Walt Disney Presents: The Lord of the Rings provides examples of:

 - Action Girl: Arwen unleashes a Curb-Stomp Battle on the Nazgul — and WINS.

 - Adaptational Attractiveness:

 - While Frodo was already more attractive in the Jackson films than the book, here he's at least six inches taller than the other hobbits, and has blonde hair, blue eyes, and muscular arms.

 - The orcs look less like mutilated beings and more like cartoonish aliens.

 - Adaptational Comic Relief: Aragorn, as one would expect from a character "voiced" by Robin Williams (the fic was written before Williams committed suicide).